 - they do not entail changes to the Specific Agreement which would call into question the decision awarding the specific grant or breach the principle of equal treatment of applicants or the KICs.

-The KIC Partners must ensure that the EIT, the Commission, the European Court of Auditors (ECA) and the European Anti-Fraud Office (OLAF) can exercise their rights under Articles 28 and 29 of the Framework Partnership Agreement also towards their subcontractors.
+The KIC Partners must ensure that the EIT, the Commission, the European Court of Auditors (ECA) and the European Anti-Fraud Office (OLAF) can exercise their rights under Articles 28 and 29 of the FPA also towards their subcontractors.

-11.1.2 The KIC Partners must ensure that their obligations under Articles 41, 42, 44 and 52 of the Framework Partnership Agreement also apply to the subcontractors.
+11.1.2 The KIC Partners must ensure that their obligations under Articles 41, 42, 44 and 52 of the FPA also apply to the subcontractors.

-KIC Partners acting as ‘contracting authorities’ within the meaning of Directive 2004/18/EC (or 2014/24/EU) or as ‘contracting entities’ within the meaning of Directive 2004/17/EC (or 2014/25/EU) must comply with the applicable national law on public procurement.
+KIC Partners that are ‘contracting authorities’ within the meaning of Directive 2004/18/EC (or 2014/24/EU) or ‘contracting entities’ within the meaning of Directive 2004/17/EC (or 2014/25/EU) must comply with the applicable national law on public procurement.

+KIC LEs, their affiliated entities and third parties with a legal link must comply with their procurement policy established in accordance with Article 19.3.4.
+SGA.

 11.2 Consequences of non-compliance